 In fact many of the prior ideas about AGEs are changing.
 The earlier idea that AGES were not absorbed has been found false.
 About 30% of the AGEs produced in a meal are absorbed.

 Meats were thought to produce AGEs when combined with sugar in the cooking process, but they have been found to have AGEs even before cooking.
-Vegetables and fruits and grains have sugar and protein and would be thought to produce AGEs with cooking.
+Vegetables, fruits, and grains have sugar and protein.
+So they were thought to produce a large amount of AGEs with cooking.
 They do produce AGEs with cooking, but the amount is much lower than previously thought.

 Maillard Reaction Is Not Just From Cooking